sanjaysaji234/Eco/README.md

 ## Project Goal

-The objective of this simulation is to demonstrate how **interconnected systems react to changing conditions**.
+The primary objective of this project is to provide game developers with a robust, procedurally generated hexagonal framework featuring a fully functional ecosystem.

-Small interventions—such as altering population counts or resource availability—can propagate through the ecosystem and create **complex cascading effects**.
-The simulation aims to provide insight into how delicate ecological balance can be and how systems evolve over time.
+As an open-source tool, it is designed for:

+Scalability: The modular architecture allows developers to modify and scale the ecosystem complexity to fit their specific project needs.

+Developer Sandbox: A ready-to-use foundation for games requiring complex environmental logic or resource management.

+System Dynamics: To demonstrate how "butterfly effects"—such as minor changes in food availability or predator population—can cascade through the system, potentially leading to the extinction of entire species.

+This project aims to bridge the gap between complex ecological theory and practical game world implementation.
 ---

 ## Tech Stack